srid/srid/content/pce-reports/clew.md

 # Clew

 :::{.page-note}
-These are just some rough notes on my attempts to deliberately induce a [[PCE|PCE]].
+These are ongoing notes on my attempts to deliberately induce a [[PCE|PCE]] as well as tap into pure intent and have it inform everyday life.
 :::

 > Incidentally, just before/ just as the [[PCE|PCE]] starts to wear off, if one unravels (metaphorically) ==a ‘golden thread’ or ‘clew’==, as one is slipping back into the real-world, *an intimate connection is thus established betwixt the pristine-purity of an actual innocence and the near-purity of the [[Sincerity|sincerity]] of [[Naivete|naiveté]]*.